tuanpep/opusflow/workflows/phases.md

 *Use the [Plan Workflow](plan.md) for this step.*

-### Step 5: Hand off to Agent
+### Step 5: Execute

-Execute the plan with your coding agent:
+Execute the plan with your coding agent.
-- Cursor, Claude Code, Windsurf, Cline, Gemini CLI, etc.

 ### Step 6: Verification